querkmachine/FSFrontEndDocs/authoring-guidelines/writing-css-sass.md

 ## Sass specifics
 Sass has changed which compiler the first-party tool uses a few times in its history.
 Originally written in Ruby (Ruby Sass), it was then ported to C/C++ (as LibSass), and is now implemented via Dart (Dart Sass).
 Each implementation has slightly different feature sets and handles edge cases differently.

 When using Sass, **gravitate to the most up-to-date implementation available**, as this will have the most recent bugfixes and features and the longest remaining support lifetime.
-As of writing, both Ruby Sass and LibSass have been deprecated in favour of Dart Sass.
+As August 2020, both Ruby Sass and LibSass have been deprecated in favour of Dart Sass.

 ### The Sass module system
 Dart Sass 1.23.0 introduced [the module system](https://sass-lang.com/blog/the-module-system-is-launched).
 This presents a fairly radical change to the language.
-In previous Sass versions all variables, mixins and functions—whether built-in or user authored— existed in a single global scope that could be added to through simple `@import`-ing.
+In previous Sass versions all variables, mixins and functions—whether built-in or user authored—existed in a single global scope that could be added to through simple `@import` rules.

 {% highlight scss %}
 // Note that these @import rules could be anywhere prior